Half-Life: Alyx: The Benchmark For VR Gaming – Oculus Quest Review

-“The graphical fidelity of the game is impressive and would be impossible to convey on a flat screen.”
+“The game’s graphical fidelity is impressive and would be impossible to convey on a flat-screen.”

-Environmental interactivity is also prevalent as it has been in past titles, however here the focus is different.
-In Half-Life 2, environmental interaction was designed to emphasise the use of the physics engine via the ‘gravity gun’.
-In Half-Life: Alyx, the player instead has ‘gravity gloves’, which all though weaker and typically less useful for combat, allow for more realistic and intricate interactions with the environment.
-The game encourages you to search through draws and boxes, which are opened with your virtual hands, in order to find ammunition and upgrade components for your weapons.
-The game supports finger tracking and the movements typically feel quite natural.
+Environmental interactivity is also prevalent as it has been in past titles; however, the focus is different.
+In Half-Life 2, environmental interaction was designed to emphasise the physics engine via the ‘gravity gun’.
+In Half-Life: Alyx, the player instead has ‘gravity gloves’.
+These are a little weaker and typically less useful for combat, but they allow for more realistic and intricate interactions with the environment.
+The game encourages you to search through draws and boxes to find ammunition and upgrade components for your weapons.
+The game supports finger tracking, and the movements typically feel quite natural.
 Cosmetic objects in the environment may also be picked up and thrown as in Half-Life 2, but again now done using motions you would use to do so in real life.
-This sort of environmental interaction enhances the already immersive level design found throughout the Half-Life franchise and creates an enthralling experience.
+This environmental interaction enhances the already immersive level design found throughout the Half-Life franchise and creates an enthralling experience.

 “Combat itself extremely satisfying and is rightfully one of the main attractions of the game.”

 As alluded to, the weapon selection in Half-Life: Alyx is smaller than in previous games.
 The only weapons available are a pistol, a shotgun, a submachine gun and grenades.
-It is obvious this choice was made primarily to streamline the experience for VR where less buttons are available and each weapon requires more knowledge and practice to use.
-Additionally, to make up for the lack of variety compared to previous games, weapons can now be upgraded using materials found by scavenging throughout the game and this new sense of progression introduced to the series is a welcome touch.
+Valve decided to streamline VR experience where fewer buttons are available, and each weapon requires more knowledge and practice to use.
+Additionally, to make up for the lack of variety compared to previous games, weapons can now be upgraded using materials found by scavenging throughout the game.
+This new sense of progression introduced to the series is a welcome touch.

 Weapons are upgraded at Combine stations which must be hacked using Alyx’s ‘multitool’.
 The multitool is also used to solve various puzzles throughout the game, such as rerouting electricity to open a locked door.
 There are several types of multitool minigames and each of these makes use of the VR controls in a different, gimmicky, fashion.
 Despite this, playing with virtual holograms and solving the puzzles was still fun for the most part, though it can become repetitive on replays.

-Combat itself extremely satisfying and is rightfully one of the main attractions of the game.
-Aiming before upgrading your weapons can be surprisingly difficult at first and accordingly the enemies you encounter for the first part are easy to dispatch.
+Combat itself is extraordinarily satisfying and is rightfully one of the main attractions of the game.
+Aiming before upgrading your weapons can be surprisingly difficult at first and accordingly, the enemies you encounter for the first part are easy to dispatch.
 These early enemies tend to approach you slowly, giving you time to fumble ammo as you fail to reload your pistol after emptying an entire clip into the wall behind them.
 As the game progresses, a wider variety of enemies that pose more of a threat are introduced.
-Despite this, the aim of the game’s design is less to provide a rigorous challenge and more to provide a satisfying and immersive shooting experience.
-This is achieved to great effect with realistic enemy models and gun mechanics.
+Despite this, the game’s design aims less to provide a rigorous challenge and more to give a satisfying and immersive shooting experience.
+This is achieved to significant effect with realistic enemy models and gun mechanics.

-The game comes with a variety of locomotion and turning options and the levels are designed in such a way that new players are less likely to experience nausea or dizziness, even when using the continuous locomotion.
-For those that are particularly susceptible to dizziness or who are simply to find their VR legs still, the teleportation and shift movement options work well and still maintain a feeling of engagement with the in-game world.
+The game comes with various locomotion and turning options, so new players are less likely to experience nausea or dizziness, even when using continuous locomotion.
+For those that are particularly susceptible to dizziness or who are yet to find their VR legs, the teleportation and shift movement options work well and still maintain a feeling of engagement with the in-game world.

 Several aspects of movement and VR integration could perhaps be improved upon for those seeking maximum immersion.
 For example, dismounting ladders, mounting object and jumping results in a teleport-style movement regardless of locomotion settings.
-However, for the most part these are acceptable concessions given the probable design goals of the game, even if it means certain features found in other games are not present.
-Veteran VR players will still appreciate that Half-Life: Alyx is an experience greater than the sum of its features.
+However, for the most part, these are acceptable concessions given the game’s probable design goals, even if it means certain features found in other games are not present.
+Veteran VR players will still appreciate that Half-Life: Alyx is an experience more significant than the sum of its features.

 “Half-Life: Alyx has its flaws, though these are hard to focus on when no other game offers an experience such as this.”

 One small criticism I have is that in terms of locations encountered in the game, there are few surprises and you for the most part progress through various types of urban environments.
-Additionally, replay value is low as by the end of the game you will have unlocked most of the weapon upgrades and there are no split paths to make throughout the game.
-In spite of this, I have found myself reloading certain levels to simply spend more time with the shooting mechanics and I hope the release of the development kit and the generous mod support sees a wealth of fan-made content in the future.
+Additionally, replay value is low as by the end of the game, you will have unlocked most of the weapon upgrades, and there are no split paths to make throughout the game.
+Despite this, I have found myself reloading certain levels to spend more time with the shooting mechanics.
+I hope the release of the development kit and the generous mod support, sees a wealth of fan-made content in the future.

 One final aspect that I should address is the story.
-Many Half-Life fans were likely frustrated that the first new game announced in the series in over 12 years is a prequel and hence may not move the story forward in a satisfying way.
-Without spoiling anything, I will say that Half-Life fans will be extremely satisfied with the conclusion to this entry into the series and it provides a tantalising taste of what is to come, particularly if one watches through the entire credits.
+Many Half-Life fans were likely frustrated that the first new game announced in the series in over 12 years is a prequel and may not move the story forward in a satisfying way.
+Without spoiling anything, Half-Life fans will be delighted with the conclusion of this entry in the series.
+It provides a tantalising taste of what is to come, especially if you watch through the entire credits.

 Half-Life: Alyx has its flaws, though these are hard to focus on when no other game offers an experience such as this.
-If anything, these flaws show that there is room for growth in the space of VR shooters and it is exciting to think what could come if titles such as this are successful.
-For now, Half-Life: Alyx is an absolute must-play title for both Half-Life fans and VR enthusiasts, or anyone that has an opportunity to play it.
+For now, Half-Life: Alyx is an absolute must-play title for both Half-Life fans and VR enthusiasts or anyone that has an opportunity to play it.